Antony-gitau/copter_project/README.md

-# copter_project
+# Copter Project

->This semester (Third year, 2nd semester), I am taking a control class. in groups of three, we get to create a copter. this marks the first commit which was aimed to test our components. we did the blink project on arduino.
+> This is my work (together with my two team members) during the third year, 2nd semester taking a class in controls.
+The main objectives of doing this project were:
+> 1. To learn how control systems work by actually designing, implementing and testing our project.
+> 2. To appreciate the control principles taught in theoritical class.
+> 3. To earn academic credits for our efforts.

 ---
-components used
+Project Implementation strategy.
 ---
+- Acquiring component and implementing basic tests on them.
+- Designing the copter mounting shaft.
+- Controlling the copter with a power source
+- controlling the copter with an arduino code

+---
+Components we used:
+---
-- Arduino Uno and A-B cables
+- Arduino Uno
-- Brushless motor and a single propellor
+- Brushless motor
+- Propellor
 - Motor driver
-- Plug Adapter
-- M-M Jumper, F-M jumpers, F-F jumpers
+- Jumper cables (mostly male-female and male-male)
 - Breadboard
 - Power supply Module
 - Toggle switch
 - LEDs (1 red, 1 blue, 1 yellow, 1 green)
 - Potentiometer

 ---
-outline of the project
----
-- checking the condition of the component.
-- designing the copter shaft
-- controlling the copter with a power source
-- controlling the copter with an arduino code

----
 what was not done
 ---
-- controlling the rising of the propeller with a feedback
+- Using feedback to control how high the copter gets.

 ---
-team members
+Team members
 ---
-- Antony M. Gitau
+- Antony M. Gitau - Team Lead.
 - Anita Samia
 - Michael Ochieng